How To Overcome Insecure Attachment And Develop A Secure Attachment Style For A Healthy Relationship

 Attachment is a word that psychologists use to describe a deep emotional bond formed from one person to another.
 An attachment carries across time and space so that no matter where you are, and despite the passage of time, you feel a connection to that person.

 If you have an attachment for someone else, they might or might not feel a connection with you.
 Even if the attachment is reciprocal, it probably will be different in quality and intensity for each of you.
-When psychologists talk about attachment, they're talking about the one-way bond from one person to another.
+When psychologists talk about attachment and attachment theory, they're talking about the one-way bond from one person to another.

 What is an insecure attachment?